likicv/usysml-test-cases/README.md

 based on the decomposability of SysML v2.
 The objective of this work is
-twofold: (1) to generate input that would promote consideration, clarification, and/or strengthening of the SysML v2 specification; and (2) to assist the wider MBSE community in the implementation of the SysML v2 specification.
-The uSysML project aims to generate specific test cases, associated discussion, and issues for consideration.
+twofold: (1) to generate input that would promote consideration, clarification, and/or strengthening of the SysML v2 specification; and (2) to assist the MBSE community of interest in the implementation of the SysML v2 specification. **The uSysML project aims to generate specific test cases, associated discussion, and issues for consideration.**

 To view all test cases click [here](/test_cases.md), or to download the summary PDF file click [here](/test_cases.pdf).